 - A daughter of Mrs. H. Whitzer of Toledo, Ohio, who had attended Valparaiso University near La Porte in 1902.

 - An unknown man and woman are alleged to have disappeared in September 1906, the same night Jennie Olson went missing.
 Gunness claimed they were a Los Angeles “professor” and his wife who had taken Jennie to California.

 - A brother of Miss Jennie Graham of Waukesha, Wisconsin, who had left her to marry a rich widow in La Porte but vanished.

 - A hired man from Ohio age 50 name unknown is alleged to have disappeared and Gunness became the “heir” to his horse and buggy.

 - An unnamed man from Montana told people at a resort he was going to sell Gunness his horse and buggy, which were found with several other horses and buggies at the farm.

-On May 22, 1908 Ray Lamphere and tried for murder and arson.
-He plead innocent to all charges; his defense hinging on the assertion that the body was not Gunness’.
+On May 22, 1908, Ray Lamphere and tried for murder and arson.
+He pled innocent to all charges; his defense hinging on the assertion that the body was not Gunness’.
 Lamphere’s lawyer, Wirt Worden, developed evidence that the bridgework that was found may have been planted.
 In the end, Lamphere was found guilty of arson, but acquitted of murder.
 On November 26, 1908, he was sentenced to two to 21 years in the State Prison in Michigan City, Indiana.
 He died there of tuberculosis on December 30, 1909.